NVIDIA/spark-rapids-benchmarks/README.md

 Note: please make sure you have `Hadoop binary` locally.

-Checkout to the parent folder of the repo(We assume the working directly is always the parent folder in the following sections).
+Checkout to the parent folder of the repo.
+(We assume the working directory is always the parent folder in the following sections)

 ```
 python nds.py \